hyperledger-solang/solang/docs/language.rst

       }
   }

-Function arguments can have any number of arguments.
+Function can have any number of arguments.
 Function arguments may have names;
-if they do not have names then they cannot be used, but they will be present in the public interface.
+if they do not have names then they cannot be used in the function body, but they will be present in the public interface.
 Return values cannot have names.

 Functions which are declared ``public`` will be present in the ABI and are callable externally.
 If a function is declared ``private`` then it is not callable externally,